Upper Murray Football Netball League: Corryong Football Association (1893–1895)

-Upper Murray Football Association (1896 - )
+Upper Murray Football Association (1896–present)

+In April 1896, the Corryong Courier published an article that a discussion took place at the 1896 Corryong FC annual general meeting about establishing a local football competition and a motion was passed to arrange for the Corryong FC secretary to communicate with kindred clubs suggesting that delegate's be appointed to meet and discuss the formation of a local football competition.

 In May 1896, the Upper Murray Football Association was formed at Master's Hotel, with Mr G Bishop as the Association's first President and Mr F M'Donough as the Secretary and an official fixture arranged.

 In early 1897, a local article had the association title as the Corryong Football Association., but a later article referred to local football as the Upper Murray premiership competition.

-Was there an official competition in 1898.
+Was there an official competition in 1898 and 1899?
 These two articles make reference that there should be an official football association to put a stop to umpire abuse by certain players.

+In 1899, there is evidence of plenty of matches played between clubs and match reviews printed in the Corryong Courier newspaper, but no newspapers reports of ladders or Delegate's Meetings.

-At the start of the 1898 season, the competition expanded for the first time in its short history to include a fourth football club, Walwa, representing the township of Walwa, Victoria.
+At the start of the 1898 season, the competition expanded for the first time in its short history to include a fourth football club, Walwa FC, representing the township of Walwa, Victoria.
 The addition of the Walwa FC to the competition was seen as a success, and during their second season they finished in second position on the 1899 Ladder, while Cudgewa was in recess in 1899.

-The same season, 1899, the competition included a new football club, Khancoban FC representing the township of Khancoban, New South Wales.
+The same season, 1899, the competition included a new football club, Khancoban FC representing the township of Khancoban, New South Wales, who wore the yellow and black colours.
 However, the addition of the Khancoban FC to the competition was less successful.
 Only lasting two seasons, they finished in third and fourth respectively.